 - Age determination (optional) for each person in the frame.

-- Face mask, smile, open-mouth, closed-eyes, glasses, dark-glasses, beard and mustache attributes detection (configurable).
+- Face mask, smile, open-mouth, closed-eyes, glasses, dark-glasses, glasses with a heavy frame, beard and mustache attributes detection (configurable).

 VH modality can be used together with the Face modality to perform further tracking of the identified persons even when their faces no longer visible, as well as associating previous tracking history with the recognized person.
 Also, the VH modality can be used to obtain additional data about person's clothes.